EO4wellness/T-I-L/Security/README.md

 * Spyware-covert monitoring, Harvests your browser info, steal credentials, screen captures, emails.

 ## Analyze and Classify: Malware Lab Part 1.
+* There are Step-By-Step resources to walk through the lab(s).
+* Search for the Analyze and Classify Malware Lab
+* Click on it and then click on LAUNCH (Ironically, I received an error message which didn't go away, no matter what I did, until i turned off my antivirus protection for the Cybrary site.
+* Next, we follow the lab's step-by-step guide to walk through all of the lab learning points.
+* First we create the bad files.
+* Then we "binwalk" and use other tools to look for signatures, and understand the basics.

+## Analyze and Classify: Malware Lab Part 2.
+*  Using the same file above, we go thru the lab guide starting with step 12.
+*  We are going to hash the file and look for op codes.
+* the has is the bit shown after running the command

+## Rootkit (older) Lab (Part 1&2)
+* this is an older rootkit example in order to get the basics.
+* search for ROOTKIT lab and then launch the lab.
+* lab is a windows xp desktop
+* launch the rootkit revealer
+* run scan (if you have any liscensing just agree)
+* follow lab instructions--click each of the items off as you do them.

+## What's next?
+* Mobile Malware Analysis Fundamentals
+* Intro to Python
+* Intermediate Python

 https://app.cybrary.it/immersive